Billaferd/QuantumNexus/Card Creation Guidelines.md

 ### C. Example

-A card with a count of 1 receives an 80% bonus to its base AP, while a card with a count of 2 receives a 40% bonus.
-Cards with no count limit receive no bonus AP.
+A card with a count of 1 receives an 80% bonus to its base AP, while a card with a count of 2 receives a 40% bonus, and so on.

 This system ensures that rare and powerful cards remain balanced while providing players with incentives to experiment with different deck compositions and explore unique strategies.